The Petit Lenormand deck is available now. Limited stock

 A masculine decision is made to end what exhausts the body.

-On the health front, this combination can describe a man who chooses to stop a harmful habit, a destructive behavior, or an overload of work.
-He may decide to abruptly halt a consumption, put an end to an impossible pace, or accept a period of complete rest.
+In terms of health, this combination can describe a man who chooses to stop a harmful habit, a destructive behavior, or an overwhelming workload.
+He may decide to abruptly halt a consumption, put an end to an unsustainable pace, or accept a period of complete rest.
 Sometimes, it also indicates a choice to interrupt a treatment that is no longer suitable, in agreement with a medical opinion.
-Even if the energy of Coffin remains heavy, it supports an awareness: continuing as before is no longer viable.
+Even if the energy of the Coffin remains heavy, it supports an awareness: continuing as before is no longer viable.

 Objects